mkelcik/cloudflare-ddns-update/README.md

 To set up a Cloudflare dynamic DNS, you’ll need to run a process on a client inside your network that does two main actions: get your network’s current public IP address and automatically update the corresponding DNS record.

-This simple updater do the job.
+This simple updater do the job, and send notifications, if change happen.

 ## How to run
 ### Environment variables